Student Loan Calculator

 * This calculator assumes loans to be repaid each month equally right after graduation or grace period.
 It also does not take into account any loan fees.

 Before delving into student loans, governmental or private, remember that there are other options to consider.
 Grants and scholarships do not require repayment like loans do, and some of these can cover the entirety of a student's education costs, preempting the need for a loan.
 Work-study programs exist for students who have financial need and are able to work part-time.
 Students with extra disposable income can pay it towards schooling costs before taking out student loans to help decrease the size and length of their student loans, making them more affordable in the long run.
 Ideally, only after exploring these options should students resort to taking out some of the student loans described below.

 Federal Student Loan

 Direct Subsidized and Direct Unsubsidized Loans (sometimes referred to as Stafford Loans)

-Direct Subsidized Loans are need-based and dependent on EFC to determine loan amount.
+Direct Subsidized Loans are need-based and dependent on Expected Family Contribution (EFC) to determine loan amount.
 Because they are subsidized, there is 6-month grace periods after a person completes their studies before mandatory payments of the interest on the loans begin.
-As of 2017, the maximum annual award is up to $5,500 depending on grade level and dependency status.
 Direct Unsubsidized Loans, on the other hand, are not need-based and interest on the loans begins accruing immediately after approval.
-Maximum annual award is up to $20,500 (less any subsidized funds received in the same period) depending on grade level and dependency status.
-The interest rates are 4.45% for subsidized loans , and 4.45% and 6.00% respectively for unsubsidized undergraduate and graduate loans.

 Direct PLUS Loans